 7 nights in hotels (accommodation as specified or similar)

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Gatwick or Heathrow Airport for a direct, scheduled British Airways or indirect Alitalia (via Milan) flight to Bari Airport.
-On arrival we board our coach to Lecce and to our hotel, the Grand Hotel di Lecce (4T) or similar, with a welcome drink included on arrival.
+Titan’s VIP door-to-door travel service collects you from home, for your journey to London Gatwick Airport for a direct, scheduled British Airways flight to Bari Airport.
+On arrival we board our coach to Lecce and to our hotel, the Grand Hotel di Lecce (4T) or similar, where dinner is included this evening.

 Lecce - Otranto